Blog

 Benefits of working from home for employees

-• They can also work in an area far from the office: beware of the time difference, if some employees carry out their professional activity abroad, think of framing the distance in the telework policy of the company.
-Also check the maximum number of days allowed for teleworking per year in the host country.
+Teleworkers can also carry out their professional activity in an area far from the office, provided that they are aware of the time difference.
+When employees work from abroad, the distance should be set out in the company's telecommuting policy, often formalized in a charter.
+You should also check the maximum number of days authorized for teleworking per year in the host country.

-In addition to this daily flexibility, the other advantage is the reduction of trips and time spent in transportation.
-The result?
-Less stress, a considerable saving of time, but also a saving of money!
+In addition to this day-to-day flexibility, another advantage is the reduction in commuting times and time spent in transport.
+Employees experience less stress, save money and save a considerable amount of time.

 The benefits of telecommuting for businesses